team-cymru/network-security-templates/UTRS-Peering-Guide/README.md

-IPv4 and IPv6 announcments that adhere to the following guidelines:
+IPv4 and IPv6 announcements that adhere to the following guidelines:

 * IPv4 prefixes up to a /25.